talmolab/sleap-cuda-container/sleap_vscode_tunnel/README.md

 docker run -v ./tests/data:/tests/data --gpus all -it eberrigan/sleap-cuda:linux-amd64-test bash
 ```

-To build locally for testing you can use the command (from the root of the repo):
+To build locally for testing you can use the command:

 ```
-docker build --platform linux/amd64 ./sleap_cuda
+docker build --platform linux/amd64 .
 ```

 ## Support